 IT ALL BEGAN WITH ONE COYOTE

-Don coyote is no longer with us.
-He lived happily to a ripe old age with his soul mate Ashley.
-He served as an ambassador for his kind, teaching thousands of visitors about the importance of wild animals in our ecosystem and the beauty of our natural world.
+Don coyote lived more than 18 years at Southwest Wildlife Conservation Center with his soul mate Ashley.
+He served as an ambassador for wildlife, teaching thousands of visitors about wild animals' importance in our ecosystem and the beauty of our natural environment.

 Southwest Wildlife (SWCC) has become one of the leading wildlife sanctuaries and rehab facilities in the southwestern United States, pursuing its mission to care for wild mammals in need and educate the community about wildlife.
 SWCC continues to learn and grow, accepting the challenges that pass through our gates every day.